 Budesonide (By mouth)

-Treats and prevents active Crohn disease and ulcerative colitis.
-This medicine is a steroid.
+Treats Crohn disease and ulcerative colitis.
+This medicine is a corticosteroid.

 Entocort EC, UcerisThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:Do not use this medicine if you have had an allergic reaction to budesonide.

 - Take your medicine as directed.
 This medicine is usually taken in the morning.

 - Swallow the capsule or tablet whole.
 Do not break, crush, chew, or open it.

 - Keep using this medicine for the full time of treatment, even if you begin to feel better after a few days.
 Do not miss any doses.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 If a dose is missed: